(1) Dear Alice,

 Dear Ulcer & Deathly Ill,

 Whether you have an ulcer, indigestion, gastric reflux, or some other ailment, you can jumpstart your health by cutting down on your coffee consumption, getting more sleep, eating small frequent meals, exercising regularly, managing stress, and seeing a health care provider who can examine, assess, and diagnose your concerns.
 You can also learn more about ulcer symptoms, causes, and what you can do to help them, by checking out Ulcers and Stress and the stomach — how do I avoid getting an ulcer? in the Go Ask Alice! general health archives.

 The symptoms you describe may be linked to an ulcer or another health condition — only a health care provider can give you a diagnosis.
 When you see your health care provider, you can discuss not only the acid coming up your throat, but the other contributing factors you mentioned in your email.
 Your roommate conflict may be having more impact on your health than you think.
 Resident Advisors (RAs) can help with resolving roommate conflicts, and they are a resource for you.
-The registered dietitian at Medical Services at Columbia or one suggested by your health care provider can develop a practical, appealing, and healthy eating plan, taking into account your particular eating patterns, preferences, and tastes.
+A registered dietitian suggested by your health care provider can develop a practical, appealing, and healthy eating plan, taking into account your particular eating patterns, preferences, and tastes.
 S/he can also help you manage your coffee/caffeine intake and can answer your food and health-related questions.
-Finally, Columbia students can check out the A!sleep website for tips on healthy sleeping habits and to take a sleep assessment.

 You can access your school's health services, see your own health care provider, or visit your local health clinic or urgent care facility.
 And of course, any reader who is truly "deathly ill" should call 911 and/or go to an emergency room.Alice!